 sudo chage -l temp

-In the following image, you can see that I have created a user “temp” with an expiry date.
+In the following image, you can see that there is a user “temp” with an expiry date.

 Example 7: Create a User With a Comment Using the “useradd” Command in Linux